Email: info@mtrolls.com

 • What are the sales forecasts?

-• What will you do to get your target customers to join your club and become members?
+• What will you do to attract target customers to join your club and become members?

 iii.
 What is your market strategy?